Teaching-HTL-Leonding/Character-Builder/readme.md

 To get a positive grade, you must implement the following minimum requirements:

-* Create an Angular 15 web app.
+* Create an Angular 18 web app.
 * Accessing the web API must be encapsulated in an Angular service.
 * The web app must contain a route */build* that leads to the *character builder*.
 * The character builder consists of a form in which the user can enter the image options (see Swagger documentation of Web API for details).
-Use proper input controls and Angular two-way data binding to implement the form.
+Use proper input controls, Angular two-way data binding (`[ngModel]`), and Signals to implement the form.
 Offer a button that triggers the displaying of the generated image based on the image options that the user entered.
 Here is a screenshot of how the UI could look like:

   ![Builder UI](builder-ui.png)